edsoncezar/Angular-RestAPI-Contacts/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run this if you want to install the docker-ce on Ubuntu 18.04, That's the version I'm using:

+sudo apt install apt-transport-https ca-certificates curl software-properties-common curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add - sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic test" sudo apt update sudo apt install docker-ce

 If you want to run in Docker, use

 `docker-compose up --build`

+Navigate to `http://localhost:4001/`.
+The app will automatically reload if you change any of the source files.

+If you get a problem with Python

+That's the path in my case /usr/lib/python3.6

+apt-get update
+apt-get install python3.6 - My version
+ln -s /usr/lib/python3.6 /usr/lib/python

+In the ~/.bashrc

+export PYTHONPATH=$PYTHONPATH:/usr/lib
+export PATH=$PATH:/usr/lib

+Use them together, for example to clean up all your docker images and containers:

+docker images -a

+kill all running containers with docker kill $(docker ps -q) delete all stopped containers with docker rm $(docker ps -a -q) delete all images with docker rmi $(docker images -q) remove all volumes docker system prune --volumes

+If this does not work try restarting docker service

+$ sudo service docker restart

 ## Code scaffolding